junxit/us-congress-bills-115/metadata.md

 - 2018-06-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 356 - 3 (Roll no. 270).(text: CR H5261-5262)
 - 2018-06-19 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 115-759, Part I.
 - 2018-06-19 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 115-759, Part I.
+- 2018-06-20 — Received in the Senate and Read twice and referred to the Committee on Finance.